 The 2016 Napa Valley Reserve Sauvignon Blanc is from a vineyard located in Pope Valley.
 A small block of this variety is also located on the estate in a slightly cooler part of the property but was not used in the 2016 vintage.
 Sauvignon Blanc from the estate was first used in their 2018 vintage.
 Golden yellow in the glass the 2016 vintage offers intriguing aromatics including floral nuances (honeysuckle and jasmine) complemented nicely with mandarin, kumquat and a lime zest.
 Flinty with mineralities the wine is nicely balanced across the palate.
 Flavors of gooseberry and granny smith apple.
 Two characteristics on the palate stand out – the supple mouth feel and the bright lively acidity especially the crispness that lingers.
 This is acidity that dances across the palate without being overtly tart.

 The 2009 Napa Valley Reserve Cabernet Sauvignon.
 Noticeably dark ruby in the glass the bouquet reveals an intriguing elegance of aromas.
 Diverse in its aromatic approach offers black fruit including ripe plum and blackberry with a darker spice element (old cedar box) and a hint of dust.
-The bouquet showcases the purity of this variety rather then additional influences from its barrel aging.
+The bouquet showcases the purity of this variety rather than additional influences from its barrel aging.
 Deftly balanced across the palate – the tannins are slightly chalky, darker in nature, rounded and are part of a long powerful finish.
-We tasted this wine 10 years after vintage and it shows like a younger wine.
+We tasted this wine 10 years after vintage, and it shows like a younger wine.
 Plenty of life still ahead of this beauty.

 The 2015 Napa Valley Reserve Cabernet Sauvignon offers attractive aromatics, showing bright fruit including red cherry and raspberry accompanied by hints of dust and tobacco leaf.
 Continuing to evolve in the glass, also offers French vanilla, milk chocolate and hints of darker baking spices including clove.
 These are well-defined tannins, but are supple, integrated, fine-grained and superbly polished.
 A hint of cigar smoke on the finish.
-The feel of the tannins are a highly appealing textural attribute to this wine.
+The feel of the tannins is a highly appealing textural attribute to this wine.

 And a very limited production, 100 cases of Sonoma Coast Pinot Noir is crafted every year for members to enjoy when visiting.